Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

 ## Next steps

 Beyond the introductory scenarios discussed, the AI Projects client library offers support for additional scenarios to help take advantage of the full feature set of the AI services.
 In order to help explore some of these scenarios, the AI Projects client library offers a set of samples to serve as an illustration for common scenarios.
-Please see the [samples](samples) for details.
+Please see the [samples][samples] for details.

 ## Contributing